Surgical instrument washing

 Because of the limited scientific documentation pursuant to the efficacy of surgical instrument washers, a study was undertaken to establish the microbial safety of finished products and to identify any feature or function failure which could adversely affect the washing outcomes.

 The sequential functions of the Surgical Instrument Washer Disinfector progress from flush/rinse ultrasonic cleaner cycle, enzyme cold water washing, elevated temperature detergent washing, redundant rinses, lubrication with deionized water (DI) sprays, and to drying at 240° F, for 4 minutes.
 The Washer Disinfector was challenged with selected instruments and utensils that are considered to be very difficult to clean.
 Included were 30 each of stainless steel non-perforating towel clips and stainless steel and glass medicine cups.
 Each item was rinsed (contaminated) with a 105 ml suspension of Staphylococcus aureus, Pseudomonsaeruginosa, Enterococcus fecalis and Candida albicans, in nutrient media, and then dried.

 All instruments and utensils tested were sterile at the completion of the cleaning process.

-The Surgical Instrument Washer Decontaminator using the proper sequence of treatments, and a combination enzyme detergent lubricating cleaning concentrate, is a valid replacement for the conventional Washer Sterilizer.
-Surgical instrument washers and washer disinfectors, that are properly designed, can deliver sterile medical devices at the completion of the washing cycles.
-The proper sequence of surgical Instrument washer disinfector cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.
-An example of proper cycle washing temperatures:
+Surgical instrument washers and washer disinfectors, that are properly designed and use disinfector temperatures, can deliver sterile medical devices at the completion of the washing cycles.
+The proper sequence of surgical Instrument washer disinfector temperatures and cycles will deliver consistently clean medical devices that are safe to handle and have received the prerequisite for sterilization.

 cold water prewash cycle: ambient to 95 F, 35 C